AdaCore/spark2014/docs/lrm/source/packages.rst

    * No other ``global_items`` shall be included in the Refined_Global aspect specification.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.2.5 LR Refined_Global must reference constituents of the state abstractions denoted in the corresponding Global aspect or must repeat the state abstraction if its refinement is not visible

 #. ``Global_items`` in the a Refined_Global aspect specification shall denote
    distinct entities.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.2.5 LR Refined_Global aspect must denote distinct entities

 #.
 The mode of each ``global_item`` in a Refined_Global aspect shall match
    that of the corresponding ``global_item`` in the Global aspect unless: